OLC-Bioinformatics/redmine-docs/docs/analysis/cardrgi.md

 to look at the __Best_Identities__ column, which contains the percent identity of the gene/target match to the top hit in CARD.
 You can be pretty sure that anything with 100 is actually there, but anything else requires further analysis to be sure.

-Also, some efflux and point-mutations may confer resistance in specific genera/species but not others, so it is important to consider this before coming to any conclusions even if they are 100% identical.
+Also, some efflux and point-mutations may confer resistance in specific genera/species but not others, so it is important to consider this before coming to any conclusions even if they are a 100% match.
 Information about the output table can be found on the [CARD-RGI github page](https://github.com/arpcard/rgi#rgi-usage-documentation) under `RGI main Tab-Delimited Output Details`.

 The isolate analysis will also output individual results files for each sequence, and a RGI-heatmap file including information about all of the isolate sequences in your analysis.

 **Metagenome Analysis**

 The zip folder will contain individual output files for each sequence analysed.
 It will also include `CARDRGI_gene_mapping_output.csv` and `CARDRGI_allele_mapping_output.csv` files.
-These contain the CARD-results of all resistance genes found in each sample-sequence.
+These contain the CARD-results of all resistance genes found in the raw fastq data for each sample-sequence.
 The `CARDRGI_allele_mapping_output.csv` allele file will include the data for the top allele hits for each sequence.

 ### How long does it take?